Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/lillian.md

 - I like the structure of your jupyter notebook.
 It is clear what you want to achieveed and how you acehived them at the beginning of the notebook.
 This is very clear.
 I will adopt this in the future.
 - One suggestion is to not print out all the contents (e.g., [code block 26](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/LoadingRUEGData.ipynb)), which causes issues for readability.
 - As mentioned, I will detail my goals at the beginning of my notebook.
 Great work.

+Comments from Sara:
+- You have a very interesting question!
+Also, as others have said, your notebooks are very organized and pleasant to look at.
+Your interpretation in the data exploration notebook is also very clear!
+- One suggestion I have, especially for the data loading and processing workbook, is that there could be a little more commentary and explanation on what you are doing.
+Right now, there is very little non-code text in that workbook and it will help observers to understand what you are doing.
+- One thing I learned was that monolinguals and bilinguals seem to use different stop words!
+I would love to see some stats for that but it looks really interesting so far!